 So here is the IACV…

-The idle air control valve (IACV) is almost always the culprit for surging idle when you first do a swap.
-The sea air will cause oxidation to occur, which can clog or block the IACV from functioning properly.
-A while back, I wrote a HOW TO: clean the IACV article.
-You can read all about it by clicking the link below:
+The Idle Air Control Valve (IACV) is often the main culprit behind a surging idle, especially after a swap.
+Exposure to salty air can cause oxidation, leading to clogs or blockages that impair the IACV’s proper function.
+A while back, I wrote a HOW TO: Clean the IACV article, which goes into detail on how to address this issue.
+You can read more about it by clicking the link below:

-Patrick will not be running an IACV; instead, he will be using the Karcepts block off plate on his old motor.
+Patrick chose not to run an IACV; instead, he used the Karcepts block-off plate on his old motor.

-Below are some pictures of what a gunked up IACV looks like.
-(This is the one I just removed from his new motor.)
+Below are some pictures showing a gunked-up IACV (the one I just removed from his new motor).

-Now, if you choose to keep your IACV bolted on, assuming you have cleaned it, all you need to do is block off the two nipples with some rubber caps.
+If you choose to keep the IACV bolted on after cleaning, simply block off the two nipples with rubber caps.

-Make sure you remove ALL the old gasket material.
-Time spent here is worth it to not have to troubleshoot a vacuum leak later on once the car is running.
+Be sure to remove ALL the old gasket material.
+Spending the time here is crucial to avoid troubleshooting a vacuum leak later once the car is running.

-I just use a razor blade to carefully remove the old gasket.
+I simply use a razor blade to carefully remove the old gasket.

 Then clean the rest of it off with a Scotch-Brite pad.